 Each event in the series will conclude with a prize ceremony where we will give away thousands of dollars of spot prizes, thanks to our wonderful sponsors.
 Each individual series event will also include a small number of merit awards for the overall winners.
 The Grand Finale will also include an Awards Ceremony where we will acknowledge some of the excellent performances across the series, as well as crowning the latest group of Shore Legends.

-We have many wonderful spot prizes to give away including vouchers for Brooks shoes and Garmin Forerunner GPS sports watches.
+We have many wonderful spot prizes to give away including shoe vouchers and a Garmin GPS sports watch.
 The grand prize is a big screen TV.
 Remember – you must be present at the prize giving to claim your prize.
 Only those who scan their timing tags at the spot prize timing point will be eligible to win a prize.
 The prize draw timing point will be activated approximately 15-20 minutes before the ceremony – listen out for announcements.
 All you have to do is walk across the timing mat with your race number and you will be registered in the draw.
 Easy as!

 Important!
 In the event of inclement weather, we may elect to cancel the Awards Ceremony.
 Listen out for announcements on the PA or check out our Facebook page.
 If this does happen, all prize winners will be announced on our Facebook page and prizes will be couriered out to them.

 Beautiful glass trophies for Run Devonport winners will be awarded to:

 - Overall champion male and female in the following races …

 - 5K Walk